Grow Solar St. Louis — Affordable Solar for All

 How to Participate

-Start by attending a virtual Solar Power Hour.
+Start by attending a Solar Power Hour.
 Our free virtual information session teaches you the basics of solar, its financial implications for your property, and how the Grow Solar St. Louis program works.

 Upcoming Solar Power Hours & Events

 Help spread the word!
 The only way this program is successful is through community- led outreach.
 Please considering sharing with your networks because the more people who go solar through the program, the lower the price for all.

 One Program, Big Impact

 170 properties added solar

 1,118 kilowatts of solar have been installed

 Every year, that’s like avoiding:

 2,539,078 miles driven by the average passenger vehicle